-Go has a built-in image package, that allows to easily create images, and save them as files on the disk.
+Go has a built-in image package that allows creating images easily and saving them as files on the disk.

-Code for this post can be viewed here
+The code for this post can be viewed here.

 The scene will be represented by a struct.
-Internally it will store the width and height of the desired image, as well as a pointer to an instance of image.RGBA.
+Internally, it will store the width and height of the desired image along with a pointer to an instance of image.RGBA.

-In order to initialize the scene, we need to initialize the image.RGBA with the given dimensions.
-In Go this is done by creating an image.Rect struct and passing it to the image.NewRGBA function.
+In order to initialise the scene, we need to initialise the image.RGBA with the given dimensions.
+In Go, this is done by creating an image.Rect struct and passing it to the image.NewRGBA function.

-The whole code required to initialize the scene will be done in the NewScene function.
-The function should accept two integers as arguments, that represent the width and height of the image:
+The whole code required to initialise the scene will be done in the NewScene function.
+The function should accept two integers as arguments that represent the width and height of the image:

-In order to test the following functions, I needed to write two helper functions to generate a new image.RGBA and fill the image with a random color:
+In order to test the following functions, I needed to write two helper functions to generate a new image.RGBA and fill the image with a random colour:

 I use these helpers to generate expected image.RGBA objects for ObjectsAreEqualValues.